Requests for access to personal data held by the Ministry of Defence.

 How to complain if you are unhappy with the handling of your request

-The Deputy Chief Information Officer will conduct an independent internal review of the way your request was handled.
-You can contact the Deputy Chief Information Officer by writing to:
+The MOD Information Rights team will conduct an independent internal review of the way your request was handled.
+You can contact the MOD Information Rights team by writing to:

 If you remain dissatisfied following an internal review, you may take your complaint to the Information Commissioner under the provisions of Section 50 of the Freedom of Information Act.
 Please note that the Information Commissioner will not normally investigate your case until you have exhausted the use of the MOD’s internal complaints procedure.
 Further details of the role and powers of the Information Commissioner can be found on the Commissioner’s website.